 Sentence Permutation (SP): If the input has several named entities, we noticed that when the order of the named entities is changed without changing the meaning of the sentence, the output of the LLM also varied.
-We first use named entity detector to identify the named entities and then randomly reorder certain number of these sentences.
+We explain it in algorithm 3 We first use a Named Entity Recognizer (NER) to identify the named entities and then randomly reorder these sentences.
 An example of this is seen in Table 1 third row, where the last sentence in the prompt is now the second sentence.
-As such, if the number of sentences with named entities is less than five, we reorder all of them.
-If it is greater than five, then we randomly select five and reorder them.
-Most such reorderings do not affect the LLM output if it is confident.
-Entity Frequency Amplification (EFA): Similar to above, repeating sentences with named entities could also throw off the model's outputs.
-We sample a sentence from all the sentences with named entities and repeat it three times.
-Again, here too the output of the LLM should be maintained if the LLM is confident.
-An example of this is seen in Table 1 fourth row, where the first sentence is repeated twice.
+We use NLTK for identifying atomic sentences and spacy for NER.